StefRuseva88/Integration-Testing-Databases-C-/README.md

 ## Proceed with CRUD Operations
 Once logged in, perform CRUD operations as an authenticated user, reflecting a more realistic use-case scenario.

-## Usage
-This project provides an example of how to:

-Set up a SQL Server database and connect it to an ASP.Net WEB API.
-Use Entity Framework for database operations.
-Write integration tests using NUnit to ensure that the API interacts correctly with the database.

 ## Contact
 For any questions or suggestions, please open an issue in the repository.